-In late 2015, Matthew (through Rudyard) diversified his focus to include making investments in non-technology consumer opportunities including hotel design, apparel, and restaurants.
+In late 2015, Matthew began making investments in non-technology consumer opportunities including hotel design, apparel, and restaurants.
 One such example includes a fall 2016 investment in Adue, a digital music company co-founded by MC Serch of famed 90’s rap group, Third Bass, focused on connecting fans who share both proximity and artist/genre interests.
 In spring 2017, Matthew partnered with jewelry designer, Elise Rosenstock, to create PERENNIAL COLLECTIONS, a men’s luxury accessory brand.
-In 2019, Rudyard was named as a "50 on Fire" Award Winner by Boston Innovation for its success in Design & Marketing.
+In 2019, RUDYARD/THERMAL was named as a "50 on Fire" Award Winner by Boston Innovation for its success in Design & Marketing.

 Outside of his professional investment interests, Matthew has served as a Board Director to The Umbrella Community Arts Center in Concord, MA.
 In January 2016, Matthew also joined the Advisory Board of the Miami Symphony Orchestra in Miami, FL.
 Matthew previously served as Chairman of the Advisory Board for the National Foundation for Teaching Entrepreneurship, a non-for-profit focused on developing national entrepreneurship criteria for low-income high school students.
 He has served as a Board Director for the Concord Education Fund, a privately funded organization focused on providing teacher grants to support unique innovation efforts within public schools.
 He was also involved with the Ad Hoc Technology Committee for the Boston Children’s Museum.
 Matthew serves as an active fundraiser for the Dana-Farber Cancer Institute.